pau1a/Transcrypt/IA.md

 * never embed lateral discovery patterns (e.g., “Related Stories,” “For Your Industry”); these are governed exclusively by the partials catalogue in Appendix D and must not appear in primary nav
 * degrade predictably on narrow viewports without hiding or reinterpreting structural truth

+Some surfaces appear both in primary navigation and in utility/footer regions (for example Contact, selected legal pages, or Status).
+In these cases, the primary navigation entry is the structural anchor described in §4, and the utility/footer entry is a convenience duplicate only.
+Utility/footer links must never introduce new primary items, must not circumvent runtime boundaries, and must not present themselves as part of the primary navigation frame.

 Primary navigation establishes a clear, trustworthy frame for movement across the platform, ensuring that users can reliably orient themselves regardless of content depth, workflow state, or device.

 ---

 ## **3.2 Secondary Navigation**

-Secondary navigation provides intra-section movement within a defined structural parent.
-It operates *under* primary navigation and never competes with it.
-Where primary navigation exposes the major sections of each runtime, secondary navigation exposes the local spine of a given section (e.g., within Guides, within Evidence, within Settings) without altering runtime boundaries or implying new hierarchies.
+Secondary navigation (Nav Tier: **Section** in Appendix B3) provides intra-section movement within a defined structural parent.
+It operates under primary navigation and never competes with it.
+Where primary navigation exposes the major sections of each runtime, secondary navigation exposes the local spine of a given section (for example within Guides, Blog, Evidence, Billing, or Settings) without altering runtime boundaries or implying new hierarchies.
+Utility/footer links are not secondary navigation and are governed separately via the Utility/Footer tier in Appendix B3.

 Secondary navigation must:

-* be scoped to a single structural parent as defined in §4 (e.g., `/guides`, `/blog`, `/app/evidence`)
+* be scoped to a single structural parent as defined in §4 and Appendix B3 (for example `/guides`, `/blog`, `/app/evidence`, `/app/billing`)
-* expose only siblings or direct descendants of that parent; it must not introduce cross-section links or cross-runtime links
+* expose only siblings or direct descendants of that parent whose Nav Tier in Appendix B3 is **Section**
+* never include cross-section or cross-runtime links; those are handled by primary navigation, contextual links, or governed partials
 * visually read as subordinate to primary navigation in every layout defined in Appendix A and the PDS
-* preserve reversibility within the section (users can always move back to the sectional entry surface without relying on browser controls)
+* preserve reversibility within the section so users can always return to the sectional entry surface without relying on browser controls
 * avoid acting as a workflow controller—deterministic progress is owned by workflow navigation in §3.3, not by secondary menus

-In the **Marketing runtime**, secondary navigation is used to reveal the structure within content-heavy sections such as Blog, Guides, Resources, and Industries.
+In the **Marketing runtime**, secondary navigation is used to reveal structure within content-heavy sections such as Blog, Guides, Resources, Industries, and Comparisons.
 It may appear as horizontal tabs, vertical side-rails, or in-page sectional menus, provided that:

-* the surfaces it exposes remain within the same Marketing section
+* the surfaces it exposes remain within the same Marketing section and share the same parent grouping in Appendix B3
-* any contextual discovery beyond the section (e.g., “Related Stories,” “For Your Industry”) is implemented using partials governed by Appendix D and is visually distinct from secondary nav items
+* any contextual discovery beyond the section (for example “Related Stories”, “For Your Industry”) is implemented using partials governed by Appendix D and is visually distinct from secondary nav items
 * it never suggests access to Essentials, evaluation, or tenant-specific state

 In the **Essentials runtime**, secondary navigation is stricter and more constrained.
-It may appear within Evidence, Evaluation, Reports, or Settings, but:
+It may appear within Intake, Evidence, Evaluation, Reports, Billing, or Settings, but:

-* it can only expose surfaces that the current user is entitled to access under the state rules in §12
+* it can only expose surfaces that are marked as **Section** under the same app cluster in Appendix B3 and that the current user is entitled to access under the state rules in §12
-* it must not provide “shortcuts” that bypass mandatory workflow steps or required confirmations
+* it must not provide shortcuts that bypass mandatory workflow steps, confirmations, or state transitions defined in §3.3 and §12
 * it must not embed Marketing-oriented partials or content-led cross-links; any contextual help in Essentials is deterministic and defined in the PDS, not through Appendix D

 Secondary navigation exists solely to make **sectional structure legible**.
 It may never: